 CME is included.

-Faculty includes: Jeffrey Hom, MD, MPH from PDPH, Lara Weinstein, MD, MPH, DrPH, Laura McNicholas, MD, Robin DeBates, LCSW, Mayetta McQueen, CRS, Kristianna Rubin, CRS and Manik Chhabra, MD.
-Please pass this along to those who might be interested:
+Faculty includes: Jeffrey Hom, MD, MPH from PDPH, Lara Weinstein, MD, MPH, DrPH, Matthew Behme, MD, Serge-Emile Simpson, MD, Maggie Lowenstein, MD, Nicole O'Donnell, CRS, and Manik Chhabra, MD.

 Our mini-residency training offers content that is not covered in the buprenorphine waiver training for primary care providers who are seeking to refine their skills.
 Specific topics covered include diversion, continued substance use, benzodiazepine use, point of care testing, harm reduction and pain management.
 Cases will be presented to help participants discuss ways to address patient needs and discussion is encouraged.
 Our faculty is highly experienced and are eager to help others navigate buprenorphine prescribing.